 Durham college rugby club lambasted for 'It's not rape if...' drinking game

-Club captain apologises and agrees to partnership with campus feminist society
+But incoming club captain apologises and agrees to partnership with campus feminist socie

 A Durham college rugby club has been condemned for playing a drinking game about rape.

 Members of St Cuthbert’s Society’s club were caught playing the game, which involved them providing an ending to the sentence: “It’s not rape if…”.

 Flo Perry, a member of the University’s feminist society, saw the incident in the student bar and branded it “the nasty side of lad culture”.

 In a column for The Durham Tab, she wrote: “Every decent human being knows there is only one answer to this question – ‘it’s not rape if… it’s between two consenting adults’ – any other ending of this sentence encourages rape culture.”

 The rugby club has previous form for making light of rape.
 It was banned from taking part in competitive matches last year after members dressed up as Jimmy Savile and his victims for a “current affairs” social.

 Ms Perry said she messaged some of the club members to get their side of the story, but received no replies.